-Marla is a member of HMB’s Litigation group and concentrates her practice on commercial litigation.
-She is also a Certified Information Privacy Professional (CIPP/US) with a focus on data privacy and cybersecurity.
+Marla is a member of HMB’s Litigation and Technology and Intellectual Property groups.
+She concentrates her practice on commercial litigation and is a Certified Information Privacy Professional (CIPP/US) with a focus on data privacy and cybersecurity.

 Marla litigates cases in state and federal courts nationwide on issues including breach of contract, defense against restrictive covenants, trade secret litigation and intentional interference with future economic gain.
-With a background in defending professional liability cases through jury trial, Marla has significant experience taking and defending depositions and with substantive motion practice, having won numerous motions for summary judgment, motions to dismiss and motions in limine.Read More
+She has significant experience taking and defending depositions and with substantive motion practice, having won numerous motions for summary judgment, motions to dismiss, motions in limine and motions for a directed judgment.

 Marla’s experience proves she will never shy away from the courtroom when it’s in her client’s best interest.
-Her clients appreciate her background defending professional liability matters and as a CIPP, relying on her for practical advice in a sector that moves at break-neck speed.
+Her clients appreciate her background as a trial attorney and her ability to explain complex, fast-changing data privacy and security laws that impact them.

 Benjamin N. Cardozo School of Law, J.D., 2015